mml-io/mml-starter-project/README.md

 ## Trying out your Creations

-You can also try your creations in [The Construct](https://construct.msquared.io/collection) by adding the objects WSS address to your collection.
+You can also try your creations in [The Construct](https://construct.msquared.io/collection) by adding the object's `wss://` address to your collection.
 Once you have the object in your collection, visit the "The Construct" through the [Events](https://construct.msquared.io/) page.
 Once in the world, approach a special plinth to spawn your creation.